 Washington, DC, Maryland, Virginia firepot burn lawsuits

-The Cochran Firm, D.C. is currently investigating legal claims nationally and by Washington, D.C., Maryland, and Virginia residents who have been seriously hurt by dangerous Lamplight Farms Tiki Gel Fuel products.
+The Cochran Firm, D.C. is currently investigating legal claims throughout the country and by Washington, D.C., Maryland, and Virginia residents who have been seriously hurt by Pacific Décor’s Pacific Flame pourable gel fuel products.
 Contact our team of skilled legal professional for a no-obligation consultation today.
 Because strict time limits apply to gel fuel injury claims, we recommend contacting us as soon as possible.